 That is where Andaman7 steps in.
 This app lets you track your medical information and stores it all in one place so you don’t have to go looking everywhere for your medical records.
 This is also ideal if you are a caregiver for someone else and need to keep track of all of their sensitive and private information.

 What exactly can you keep track of?
 It’s a great question because not all apps let you keep track of the same information.
 Andaman7 lets you add documents by taking a picture of it with your camera and importing information.
-You can track allergies, medical imaging, test results, doctors visits, hospital visits, nutrition, vaccinations, and more.
-This keeps everything tidy and organized and allows you to cut down on the number of important documents you have to safe.
+You can track allergies, medical imaging, test results, doctor’s visits, hospital visits, nutrition, vaccinations, and more.
+This keeps everything tidy and organized and allows you to cut down on the number of important documents you have to save.

 It also lets you save this all to a backup account, whether that be your PC or some other kind of electronic device.
 This is made possible through the Google Chrome extension that is available with the app.
 You can also share information with 6 different trusted individuals.
 This is helpful if you are caring for a family member that has several different caregivers or different people who take them to different appointments.
 This feature also helps keep family members or other professionals informed of how the visits went and what changes or improvements have been made.